AMWA-TV/ms-05-02/docs/Concepts.md

 };
 ```

-Properties, methods and events inside a class are uniquely identified using the element webIDL extension:
+Properties, methods and events inside a class are uniquely identified using the element Web IDL extension:

 * properties - `[element("_p_")]`
 * methods - `[element("_m_")]`